flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 computes the curve that replaces the controller's default linear motion.
 Like widgets, animations in Flutter work with composition.

-When building the widget tree you assign the `Animation` to an animated property of a widget, such as the opacity of a `FadeTransition`, and tell the controller to start the animation.
+When building the widget tree, you assign the `Animation` to an animated property of a widget, such as the opacity of a `FadeTransition`, and tell the controller to start the animation.

 The following example shows how to write a `FadeTransition` that fades the widget into a logo when you press the `FloatingActionButton`:

 {% prettify dart %}
 import 'package:flutter/material.dart';